backupbrew/switchbrew/NV services.md

 ### NVGPU\_AS\_IOCTL\_REMAP

-Nintendo's custom implementation of adress space remapping.
+Nintendo's custom implementation of address space remapping.

 ` struct remap_entry {`
 `   __in u16 flags;        // 0 or 4`